jonathanbcsouza/battleships/README.md

 | `username`  | varchar(30)  | NOT NULL, UNIQUE                      |
 | `trophies`  | int          | NOT NULL                              |

+You can also preview the database schema using this interactive diagram: https://dbdiagram.io/d/65a6ded7ac844320ae0eae53.

 #### Running Tests

 1. **Running all tests**